oxidecomputer/cancel-safe-futures/README.md

 This is not always desirable and has led to correctness bugs (e.g. [omicron PR 3707](https://github.com/oxidecomputer/omicron/pull/3707)).
-To address this issue, this crate provides a set of `then_try` adapters and macros that behave like their `try_` counterparts, except that even if one of the futures errors out the others will still be run to completion.
+To address this issue, this crate provides a set of `then_try` adapters and macros that behave like their `try_` counterparts, except that if one or more of the futures errors out, the others will still be run to completion.

 The `then_try` library includes: